-Board Conflicts: How Can Strategic Planning Help?
+Board Conflicts: How Might Strategic Planning End Them?

-Firefighter surrounded by flamesAs I write this, California still blazes with thirteen fires.
-We have family near one fire, so I’m watching closely.
+As I write this, California’s ablaze with thirteen fires.
+We have family near one, so I’m watching closely.
 Reporters tell us that this fire rages in an area that has been fireless for 40-years.

-Blazing fires brings up a nonprofit management question: What is your fire policy?
+Blazing fires brings up a management question: What is your fire policy?
 Do you stomp the flames out immediately?
 Do you let them burn?
 Or, do you set fires, that is, controlled burns?

 Fire, in this case, represents nonprofit conflict.
 Rephrased my question is: How do you manage the skirmishes part of all human interactions, and common in passion-driven enterprises, such as nonprofits on your board?
 Do you suppress them, hoping for the best, running the risk of out-of-control future damage?
 Once they begin, do you hurry to extinguish them, or do you direct their course?
 Or, when the time is right, do you intentionally ignite small burns?